 Who We Serve

 Our annual Holiday Shop, established in 1977, is held the first week in December at a donated location in Johnson County.
 Qualified low-income residents are scheduled by appointment to select groceries, toys, gifts, personal care items, and clothing for their families assisted by volunteers.
-Clients are referred by SRS, Catholic Community Services, Johnson County Human Services, Johnson County Mental Health, El Centro, schools, religious organizations and other agencies.
+Clients are referred by Kansas Department of Children and Families, Catholic Community Services, Johnson County Human Services, Johnson County Mental Health, El Centro, schools, religious organizations and other agencies.
 All merchandise provided is new with the exception of gently worn coats and books.
-At the 2012 Holiday Shop, 3,461 families (12,965 individuals) were served during a nine day period in December.
-In addition, 642 nursing home residents were served.
+At the 2013 Holiday Shop, 3,300 families (11,829 individuals) were served during a nine day period in December.
+In addition, 697 nursing home residents were served.
 Clients reside in every zip code in Johnson County.

 Annually, we review our program to make necessary changes regarding the goods we provide, the quantities, and the way the shop is organized.
 The basic shop remains the same providing a "department store-like" environment for our clients.